joshcomley/Overengineer/_posts/2016-02-06-enabling-cors-for-html5-video-element-screenshots.md

 <http://cdn.myapp.com>

 <h1>The solution</h1>
-Run through the following check-list to ensure you have absolutely configured things correctly, and you should find your screenshots now work.
+Run through the following check-list to ensure you have absolutely everything configured correctly.

 <h1>Chrome</h1>
 This seems to be just in Chrome, but loading your HTML5 video will fail *if* you have `crossOrigin` set, but your video and your client are on a different *port* **and** you are **not** on `https`